 To understand the current situation of the EV sector, let’s look at what happened in the past couple of years.

-The outlook for 2020 global EV sales was quite unpredictable at the beginning of the year amid COVID-19.
-However, as time showed, the year 2020 turned out to be surprisingly positive despite the pandemic and its effects.
-The global EV sales grew by 43% from 2019 and the global electric car industry market share rose to a record 4,6% in 2020.
+However, as time showed, 2020 turned out to be a surprisingly positive year, with global EV sales growing by 43% from 2019 and the global electric car industry market share rising to a record 4,6% in 2020.

 EVs are to play a central role in the ambitious objective of zero emission targets set for 2050, and the industry is clearly gearing up for it.